Thereallo1026/HoYoLAB-Checkin/README.md

 - **Automated Daily Check-ins**: Executes daily check-ins for HoYoverse games.
 - **Auto Game Detection**: Automatically detects which games are registered and performs check-ins accordingly.
-- **Discord Webhook Notifications**: Sends notifications to a Discord channel about check-in status and any relevant updates.
+- **Discord Notifications**: Sends notifications to a Discord channel about check-in status and any relevant updates using webhooks.
 - **Multiple Accounts Support**: Handles check-ins for multiple HoYoLAB accounts simultaneously.

 ## Getting Started